Facebook Pixel

 Shop Around to Find a Lender

-Mortgage companies, banks, and credit unions who participate in the VA program will typically list themselves as qualified lenders.
+Mortgage companies, banks, and credit unions participating in the VA program will typically list themselves as qualified lenders.
 Getting pre-qualified is essential in home buying.
 It shows sellers that you are serious about purchasing a home, and more likely to follow through because you have pre-qualified for a loan.
-This will also help you determine the price range of homes that you qualify for.
+This will also help you determine the price range of homes you qualify for.
 When interest rates are low, competing with other buyers for homes can make the process difficult.
 Some lenders offer programs that underwrite your loan upfront, taking you 75% through the loan process.
 This will make you a very appealing prospect to the seller.

 Go House Hunting and Make an Offer